 Wireless Communication Facilities shall contain a sign no larger than four square feet shall be installed to containing the name(s) of the owner(s) and operator(s) of the antenna(s) as well as emergency phone number(s).
 The sign shall be on the equipment shelter or cabinet of the applicant and be visible from the access point of the site and must identify the equipment owner of the shelter or cabinet.
 On tower sites, an FCC registration site, as applicable, is also to be present.
 The signs shall not be lighted, unless applicable law, rule or regulation requires lighting.
 No other signage, including advertising, shall be permitted.

-• Site signage at the access gate is proposed and shown on the submitted plan sheet "C-7".
+• Site signage at the access gate is proposed and shown on the submitted plan sheet "C-7" and comply with the standards set forth in the ordinance.

 G. Setbacks.